SchildCode/MeteoDataXL/README.md

 # MeteoDataXL
 MeteoDataXL is a macro-enabled Microsoft Excel workbook to access and process hourly meteorological data.
-It can download historical observations from Met.no (Frost API, Norway only), NIBIO (AgroMetBase API, Norway only), and Netatmo (Weather API global).
+It can download historical observations from Met.no (Frost API, Norway only), NIBIO (AgroMetBase API, Norway only), and Netatmo (Weather API, worldwide).
 Advanced quality-checking, gap-filling, and plotting.

 ### Features:
 - **Data sources**